How many times have you said that?

 Though I notice myself, on a daily basis thinking thoughts that show me that I am not fine, I know I am far from it.

 However, I just can’t bring myself to talk to anyone, not even my adoring husband.

 I know I am not alone in this and the world would be so different if the stigma didn’t exist.

 So the next time someone pours their heart out, embrace it and support them.
-If you moan and tel them to move on then you are part of the problem and need to re-evaluate your response as it is cruel.
+If you moan and tell them to “move on“, then you are part of the problem and need to re-evaluate your response.

 Talking is good, feelings are good, there should be no negative response to them.

 Let’s all give each other a wall of warmth, not a wall to be used as a barrier.

 By preventing a person from talking about their worry’s, they are locking it in their head which will make them ill, it can risk a relapse or suicidal tendencies.